-Covid has changed everything this year.
+The current reality doesn’t quite give us reason to believe this might happen any time soon.
+Our lives have changed radically over these past couple of years.
 But, one thing that seems to remain immune is Black Friday.
-Retailers are already promoting online offers and our fingers – with not much else to distract them – itching to spend, spend, spend.
-We say we’re buying gifts for friends and family, but we all know it’s also an excuse to buy stuff for ourselves…
+Retailers are already promoting online offers and our fingers – with not a whole lot else to distract them – are itching to spend, spend, spend.
+We say we’re buying gifts for friends and family.
+But, we all know it’s also an excuse to buy stuff for ourselves…

-But, before you excitedly splash a load of cash on a 85″ TV or new chic loungewear, take a moment to consider Black Friday ethics.
+But, before you excitedly splash a load of cash, let’s take a moment to consider what Black Friday is really about.

 Most of us are savvy enough to know that prices aren’t always as low as they appear.
-In fact, a Which? survey last year found that 87% of products were the same price or cheaper than their Black Friday price at other sale times in the year.
+In fact, a recent Which? survey found that 98% of products were the same price or cheaper than their Black Friday price at other sale times in the year.

 Here’s everything you need to know about Black Friday ethics.

 And it massively impacts small businesses.
-Ethical businesses, who pay taxes, pay their workers fairly across the supply chain, don’t mark up their items by 300%, and still can’t compete on price.
+Ethical businesses pay taxes, pay their workers fairly and don’t mark up their items by 300% – and still can’t compete on price.

 As Fashion Revolution puts it: